tm95/QBM_MARL/README.md

 ## Setup
 1. Set up a virtualenv with python 3.10 (or higher)
 2. Run ```pip3 install -r requirements.txt``` to get requirements
 3. We used neptune.ai for experiment tracking.
 In [neptune.ai](https://neptune.ai), create a Neptune project following the [documentation](https://docs.neptune.ai/setup/creating_project/).
-Add you project name and api_token in [main.py](main.py).
+Add your project name and api_token in [main.py](main.py).
 Note, that the code includes the experience replay buffer and separation of policy and target network.

 ## Remarks
-1. We use the config file [params](params.json) to configure the environenments and the RL algorithm for our experiments.
+1. We use the config file [params](params.json) to configure the environments and the RL algorithm for our experiments.
 2. Results of the experiments are stored in the neptune.ai project
 3. The code for the environment can be found in [env](env) folder
 4. The code for the QBM and RBM agent can be found in the [agents](agents) folder